What is the Responsibility Center?

 Limitations of Responsibility Center

-- A major limitation of such a system is attributed to too much focus given on process-oriented methods, which tends to consume too much time and effort and effort on part of the management in having to assign certain responsibilities
+- A major limitation of such a system is attributed to too much focus on process-oriented methods, which tends to consume too much time and effort and effort on the part of the management in having to assign certain responsibilities.

 Conclusion

-The method of assigning responsibility center within an organization to help achieve the organizational goals through segregation and tagging to each manager no doubt helps in achieving delegation and control apart from tracking the performance that tends to act as a motivational booster.
-However, it becomes important for management to realize that one should not be too focused or be process-oriented that would cripple out the initial objects set.
-By doing so a company is most likely to sabotage itself when it focuses on the hierarchical scheme of things.
-Results may not be achieved and targets may just become numbers to frown upon.
+The method of assigning responsibility centers within an organization to help achieve the organizational goals through segregation and tagging to each manager undoubtedly helps achieve delegation and control apart from tracking the performance that tends to act as a motivational booster.
+However, it becomes important for management to realize that one should not be too focused or process-oriented, which would cripple the initial objects set.
+A company is most likely to sabotage itself by doing so when it focuses on the hierarchical scheme of things.
+As a result, outcomes may not be achieved, and targets may just become numbers to frown upon.

-Hence to solve such problems it becomes imperative that the responsibility centers is not process-oriented that they tend to miss out on the initial objectives set forth.
-When done efficiently it helps in tracking and measuring the performance of each of the segments as listed out.
+Hence to solve such problems, it becomes imperative that the responsibility centers are not process-oriented and that they tend to miss out on the initial objectives set forth.
+When done efficiently, it helps in tracking and measuring the performance of each of the segments as listed out.

 Recommended Articles

-This has been a guide to What is Responsibility Center and its Definition.
-Here we discuss the responsibility center types along with examples, advantages, and disadvantages.
+This has been a guide to the responsibility center and its definition.
+Here we discuss the responsibility center types and examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –